grantemsley/MultiPoolMiner/README.txt

 Advanced config for Pools

 Settings for each configured pool are stored in its own subsection.
+Theses settings are only valid for the named pool.

 To change payout currency of a pool